bpstahlman/nvim-treeclimber/README.md

         Selection = function(o) return { bold = true, bg = o.visual.bg.hex } end,
         SiblingStart = false,
         Sibling = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 50).hex } end,
+        -- Make Parent bg color noticeably lighter than Siblings.
         Parent = function(o) return { bg = o.visual.bg.mix(o.normal.bg, 80).hex } end,
         ParentStart = false,
       },
-      -- When `true`, Sibling regions inherit highlight attributes like bold and italic -- from Parent regions.
+      -- `true` to cause attributes like bold and italic to "bleed through" from Parent -- to Siblings.
       inherit_attrs = true,
+      -- `true` to replace default 'highlights' with user overrides, false or nil to merge replace_defaults = false,
     },
   },
 }
 ```

 ### HSLUV Color Support

 As mentioned in the default option comments, an object of type `HSLUV` is made available to the `highlights` option callback functions.
 This object facilitates working with *HSL* colors in the more human-friendly *HSLUV* color space.
 Its methods and fields are shown here.
 For further details, look in the treeclimber source (vivid/hsl_like.lua).